GoogleChrome/web.dev/src/site/content/en/learn-core-web-vitals/vitals-business-decision-makers/index.md

 Give extra consideration when using videos.
 Videos are some of the most expensive content for a website to display so try not to overuse them.
 Avoid using them at the top of web pages and save them for further down the page.
 This can then allow less expensive content to load quickly to give a better loading experience to users and ensure your LCP is not impacted.

-### A/B tests
+#### A/B tests

 Many businesses perform A/B tests to experiment with changes to their website.
 How these are implemented can have a major impact on LCP.

 Many A/B testing solutions hold back the displaying of our website until the changes in any tests have been applied.
 This avoids showing the original version of the website, but at the cost of delaying the website to the user.
 Other solutions are applied server-side to avoid this delay.
+Understand how your A/B testing is performed and if it is subject to these delays and consider server-side A/B testing solutions instead where possible.

 A/B testing can provide invaluable feedback before launching new changes, but the cost to page performance must be weighed up against any potential benefits they bring.

-The following guidelines can help reduce the performance impact of any A/B testing:

-- Understand how your A/B testing is performed and if it is subject to these delays.
-- Consider server-side A/B testing solutions instead.
+Regardless of your infrastructure, ANYONE running A/B tests should ALWAYS keep the following best practices in mind:

-- Limit A/B testing tools to only those pages that are part of the test rather than delaying all pages, when most pages may not be running an A/B test at any particular time.
+* Limit A/B testing tools to only those pages that are part of the test rather than delaying all pages, when most pages may not be running an A/B test at any particular time.
-- Limit A/B testing to a subset of users to avoid impacting the majority of users.
+* Limit A/B testing to a subset of users to avoid impacting the majority of users.
-- Limit A/B tests to the minimum amount of time necessary to provide conclusive results.
+* Limit A/B tests to the minimum amount of time necessary to provide conclusive results.
 The longer A/D tests are running, the longer users may be seeing delays in page performance.
+* Most importantly of all, don't forget to **remove your A/B testing experiments** when not running any A/B tests.

-## Cumulative Layout Shift
+### Cumulative Layout Shift

 CLS measures the _visual stability_ of a page—how much the page's content shifts around as content is loaded.
 This can be distracting if a user has started reading a web page and then loses their place as more content, or ads, slot into place.
-It can also result in users clicking on the wrong content if buttons move above.
+It can also result in users clicking on the wrong content if buttons move about.
 Be very careful with dynamic content that loads later and can move some of the initial content.

 <figure>
   <video autoplay controls loop muted